 Sometimes, getting enough sleep can seem like a luxury.
 However, skimping on sleep can adversely effect your health in ways you may not know.
+Here are just some of the health risks of not enough sleep that you should be aware of.

-For starters, you can gain weight when you miss sleep because your hormones that control your appetite change flow and will increase your hunger.
+For starters, you can gain weight when you miss sleep because the hormones that control your appetite change flow and will increase your hunger.
 In this sleep deprived state, you’re more prone to grabbing foods high in fat and calories to satisfy yourself.

 Without enough sleep you can also be more at risk for heart disease.
 Studies have shown that women who get on an average of less than five hours of sleep each night are seriously increasing their odds of developing hypertension, which can lead to heart disease.
 Without adequate sleep, the body produces enough stress hormones and other substances to build inflammation to set the stage for heart disease and stroke.